Gaussian lower bound for the FIN diffusion: Introduction

+The \textit{Bouchaud trap model} (BTM) is a random walk in a random medium.
+The medium represents a landcape composed of \textit{traps} which retain the walk for some amount of time.
+In this paper we will consider the BTM taking values on the line $\Z$.
+Each $z\in\Z$ represents a trap of some depth $\tau_z>0$.
+For every fixed realization of the traps $\boldsymbol\tau:=(\tau_z)_{z\in\Z}$, $(X_t)_{t\geq0}$ is a continuous-time Markov chain with $X_0=0$ and whose jump rates are given by

-\right. \ee That is, when $X$ is on site $x$, it waits an exponentially distributed time with mean $\tau_x$ until it jumps to one of its neighbors with equal probabilities.
-Thus $\tau_x$ should be regarded as the depth of the trap at $x$.
-The trapping mechanism becomes relevant in the large time behavior of the model only if $\E(\tau_0)=\infty$, i.e., when the environment is heavy tailed.
-Thus, we assume that
+That is, $(X_t)_{t\geq0}$ is a random walk on $\Z$ which, each time it visits a site $z\in\Z$, it waits there an exponentially distributed time with mean $\tau_z$ and then jumps to $z-1,z+1$ with probability $1/2$ each.
+Hence $\tau_z$ should be regarded as the depth of the trap at $z$.
+The environment $\boldsymbol \tau$ is chosen at random, more precisely, $(\tau_z)_{z\in\Z}$ is an i.i.d.~ sequence of positive random variables.
+The random walk $(X_t)_{t\geq0}$ defined in this way is the one-dimensional Bouchaud Trap Model.